AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Related Work

 \section{Related Work}

-\textbf{Plasticity. } Prior work uses the term \textit{plasticity} to refer to the degree to which a network generalizes to unseen data \cite{berariu2021study} or to refer to its ability to continue improving performance on its training objective over time \citep{abbas2023loss, nikishin2023deep, kumar2020implicit, lyle2024disentangling}.
+\textbf{Plasticity. } Prior work uses the term \emph{plasticity} to refer to the degree to which a network generalizes to unseen data \cite{berariu2021study} or to refer to its ability to continue improving performance on its training objective over time \citep{abbas2023loss, nikishin2023deep, kumar2020implicit, lyle2024disentangling}.
 In this paper, we adopt the latter meaning.
-We say that a network has lost plasticity if it can no longer optimize its objective as effectively as a freshly initialized counterpart. \\
+We say that a network has lost plasticity if its performance cannot be improved as effectively as a freshly initialized counterpart.\\

-\textbf{Plasticity loss in reinforcement learning. } Several prior works point to the same underlying challenge: neural networks in reinforcement learning often lose their ability to adapt as training progresses. \citet{lyle2022understanding} observe a gradual loss of capacity to fit evolving targets even in the single task, while \citet{kumar2020implicit} attribute a similar effect to implicit under-parameterization. \citet{nikishin2022primacy} introduce the term \emph{primacy bias}, referring to the tendency of agents to overfit to early experiences, which hinders subsequent learning.
+\textbf{Plasticity loss in reinforcement learning. } Several prior works point to the same underlying challenge: neural networks in reinforcement learning often lose their ability to adapt as training progresses. \citet{lyle2022understanding} observe a gradual loss of capacity to fit evolving targets even in a single task, while \citet{kumar2020implicit} attribute a similar effect to implicit under-parameterization. \citet{nikishin2022primacy} introduce the term \emph{primacy bias}, referring to the tendency of agents to overfit to early experiences, which hinders subsequent learning.
 Although framed in different ways, these studies describe facets of the same phenomenon---plasticity loss.
-We choose the terminology \emph{plasticity loss} because it captures the common thread: the gradual decline in an agent’s ability to adapt to new information. \\
+We choose the terminology \emph{plasticity loss} because it captures the common thread: the gradual decline in an agent’s ability to adapt to new information.\\\extraParagraphSpacing{}